-As we briefly discussed earlier, your IT infrastructure is composed of your hardware, your software, and your network for the most part.
+As we briefly discussed earlier, your IT infrastructure is composed of your hardware, your software, and your network.
 These components, for the most part, should not be considered as ‘set and forget’ parts of your business.
-Just as you’re probably not still using an iPhone 3G, because you’ve gradually upgraded to a 6 or higher, it’s important that you should also look at doing the same with your infrastructure.
+Just as you’re probably not still using an iPhone 3G, because you’ve gradually upgraded, it’s important that you should also look at doing the same with your infrastructure.

-To use the phone analogy, this doesn’t mean you upgrade your phone every 6 months (though admittedly some people upgrade with every new model release).
-For the most part, people will use the same phone for a couple of years, and then after a while, it becomes apparent that the phone is no longer keeping up with the required functions.
+To use the phone analogy, this doesn’t mean you upgrade your phone every 6 months.
+Though admittedly, some people upgrade with every new model release.
+For the most part though, people will use the same phone for a couple of years.
+Then after a while, it becomes apparent that the phone is no longer keeping up with the required functions and they upgrade.
 Consider your infrastructure in the same way.
-What was appropriate for your business two years ago, may no longer be up to the task of your current needs.
+What was appropriate for your business two years ago may no longer work for you.

 Internet connectivity can often use a refresh, and your server may require cleaning up, or it could be approaching free disk space thresholds.
 Continual maintenance and appropriate upgrades means that your IT infrastructure is more efficient, and ultimately, lasts longer.